mrhockeymonkey/todo/README.md

 ...until finished:

-- clean slate feature
+- lost and found feature
-- - flagged section for tasks list
+- - should be able to reover missed tasks from the previous x days
 - ui fixes
 - - add buttons are awful, redo
 - - pretty print json in export?
-- - change flag for arrow up?
+- - change flag for arrow up? or remove flags???
-- configurable days ahead,
-- group tasks by category in task list
 - refactor structure
 - publish to play store

 ...someday maybe:

 - animated loading bar for daily progress
+- group tasks by category in task list